puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/vscode.md

 # VSCode

 VSCode is a popular open source text editor created by Microsoft.
-Artemis supports parsing installed extensions and get file history from the application.
+Artemis supports parsing installed extensions and getting file history from the application.
 Artemis also supports parsing the VSCodium application.

 # Collection